mygamedevtools/scene-loader/README.md

 These states are ordered, which means that the first state will always be `WaitingToStart` and the last will be `TransitionComplete`.
 They mean:

-* `WaitingToStart`: it's waiting for a trigger to allow the scene loading to actually start loading.
+* `WaitingToStart`: it's waiting for a trigger to allow the scene loading to start loading.
 This could be if the loading scene does not instantly appear, otherwise causing weird experiences with things simply disappearing.
 You can transition the loading screen with a fade in or a similar effect, for example.
 * `Loading`: the loading screen transition has occurred and the scene loading operation is running.
-During this state, the `LoadingProgress` instance will be receiving the progress value from the scene manager.
+During this state, the `LoadingProgress` instance will receive the progress value from the scene manager.
 * `TargetSceneLoaded`: the target scene has been loaded, but the loading screen is still displaying.
 You can use this state to transition the loading screen out, such as a fade out or a similar effect.
 * `TransitionComplete`: the target scene has been loaded and the loading screen is already out of the way.
 Shortly after this state, the loading scene will be unloaded.

-#### The Loading Feedbacks
+#### The Loading Feedback

 At this point, you should already have your loading scene with a `LoadingBehavior` attached to one of your [GameObjects].
 Now you can also add some other components to display the loading progress feedback.